Nightknight3000/Assignment-Feedback-Transcriber/README.md

 -l,    --lecture-marker,        string-marker to be added to output filenames, default="ssbi25" -o,    --output-directory,      output directory for produced subdirectories and assignment feedbacks, default="example" -c,    --config,                filepath to configuration file containing all specifications of the assignments, default='example/config_example.txt'
+-a,    --assignment-xlsx,       Assignment ?.xlsx from ILIAS, required=False
 ```

 ### Web service
 Download all submissions from ILIAS.
 An `xlsx` file will also be created.
 Put them into database through the command:

 ```
-python3 assignment_feedback.py -d ssbi25.sqlite3 -a 'Assignment 1.xlsx'
+python3 assignment_feedback.py -a 'Assignment 1.xlsx'
 ```

-This will create a table named `Assignment 1` in `ssbi25.sqlite3`.
+This will create a table named `Assignment 1` in `ssbi25_assX.sqlite3`.
 Then launch the web server through `python3 web_server.py`.

 To merge the gradings from other tutors, there is a button in the web page.
 Upload the `sqlite3` database, and the gradings of the current assignment will be merged into the local database.